King Charles’ Staff Wastes Over 3 Dozen Eggs a Week to Get His Breakfast Just Right

-Over the years it’s been reported that Prince Charles exhibits some diva-like behavior.
-He’s been referred to as the “Pampered Prince” for some outrageous requests of what should be done for him.
+Over the years it’s been reported that now-King Charles has exhibited some diva-like behavior.
+In fact when he was still the Prince of Wales his staffers referred to him as the “Pampered Prince” for the outrageous requests of what should be done for him.
 Several reports also claim that he is a very picky eater too and has specific demands for his staff to follow in order to get his breakfast just right.

 What reportedly goes into cooking his morning meal has raised eyebrows because of how wasteful the method is, especially for a man who urges others not to waste food.